gameontext/gameon-auth/README.md

 *Note:* Had to add a secondary domain name used to access the `/auth/dummy` endpoint because that's emulating an entirely different oauth2 server, we may yet revisit this idea, but that's how it sits for now.

+Twitter isn't an OAuth2 provider, so the entire Twitter flow is handled by a TwitterController (RestController) that uses twitter4j to do the login, based on code from the old auth impl.